 Jump to:

-- Apple juice - The base of this mulled apple juice.
+- Apple juice - The base of this recipe for mulled apple juice.
 As it is the main ingredient, the quality is important, so try to buy the best one you can.

 - Orange - Adds some lovely zestiness.
 You can swap this for lemon if you prefer.

-- Cloves, cardamom, cinnamon and nutmeg - All the lovely warming spices.
+- Whole cloves, cardamom, cinnamon and nutmeg - All the lovely warming spices.
+Fresh ginger, allspice berries and star anise can also be used.

 - Honey - Adds some sweetness to the drink.
 Easily swap for maple syrup or sugar.